metafacture/metafacture-core/README.md

 Options:

 - `plus_for_space`: Sets whether "space" (` `) will be substituted by a "plus" (`+`) or be percent escaped (`%20`).
 (Default: `true`)
 - `safe_chars`: Sets characters that won't be escaped.
 Safe characters are the ranges 0..9, a..z and A..Z.
 These are always safe and should not be specified.
-Default safe characters are also ".", "-", "*", and "_".
+(Default: `.-*_`)

 ```perl
 uri_encode("<sourceField>"[, <options>...])